What Are CLIP and T5xxl ? How Text Encoders Can Make Illustrations Stunning!

 Flan-T5xxl October 2022 11 billion 32,000 Long Sentences & Context

-T5xxl v1.1 and Flan-T5xxl have the same number of parameters, but efficient additional training has improved overall accuracy.
+T5xxl v1.1 and Flan-T5xxl maintain the same parameter count but achieve improved overall accuracy through efficient additional training.

 The Rise of Multiple Text Encoders

-Newer image generation AIs are equipped with multiple text encoders to enhance prompt comprehension accuracy.
+Modern image generation AI systems incorporate multiple text encoders to improve prompt understanding accuracy.

 flowchart LR